 The Center for Fostering Success was officially approved by Western Michigan University's Board of Trustees in 2012.
 Our mission is to improve college graduation and career achievement rates among youth and young adults (12 to 25 years old) aging out of the foster care system.
 In alignment with the WMU’s mission, the activities of the Center are learner-centered and discovery driven.
 We provide leadership that informs teaching, research, learning, and public service as it relates to the topic of foster care and higher education.
 The knowledge and innovations developed within the Center for Fostering Success is focused on action in applied settings.

-The Center has three major programs:
+The Center has two major programs:

 - Educate the community in the college-to-career pipeline about the needs, challenges, and discovery-driven solutions related to students from foster care.

 - Develop leaders among alumni of foster care to enhance the greater community and society.

 - Connect strong and enduring networks addressing needs of youth and alumni of foster care in relation to higher education and career.

 The Center for Fostering Success and its programs has received numerous awards over the year for its innovative and cutting edge approaches to serving college students who experienced foster care placement on or after their 13th birthday.
 Each award was made possible by the many dedicated team members that make up the center.
 This includes leadership, staff and students.

 This unit award recognized the Seita Scholars program at WMU as a powerful solutions to expanding higher education opportunities for young people who aged out of foster care.
 The award included a $100,000 prize.
 Awarded by The Honor Society of Phi Kappa Phi.

 This unit award recognized and showcased The Center for Fostering Success for exemplary efforts to improve student retention and completion.
 Award finalists have key roles at the 2017 Association of Public & Land Grant Universities (APLU) national meeting.